Here’s a Restricted Websites List of US-Only Websites

 That’s not all, though.
 If you want to enjoy foreign websites not available in US regions normally, you can access 200+ websites from countries like the UK, Canada, Australia, Germany, Switzerland, Poland, Sweden, France.

-And once you become a CactusVPN user, you’ll still be covered by our 30-day money-back guarantee if you encounter any problems.
+And once you become a CactusVPN subscriber, you’ll still be covered by our 30-day money-back guarantee if you encounter any problems.

 US-only websites offer a lot of amazing content.
 But, like their name implies, those platforms are only available to people who live in the US.
 Even worse, it’s not just a few websites – we’ve actually got a whole US-only restricted websites list of 100+ items in this article.